The Gallery at West Acton Villageworks features a championship storyteller at each event!

 Rose Saia won two Moth StorySLAMs and two Massmouth Story Slams in 2016, her first year as a storyteller.
 She has been a featured teller at WGBH, The Life is Good Kids Foundation, and The International Institute of Boston.
 She placed third in Boston’s 2017 Moth Grand Slam.
 She teaches “True Stories Told Live” workshops As a newcomer to the craft, Rose gets energized finding that common bond with an audience, but practices relaxation breathing to stop shaking before every event.
 Rose was one of the co-founders of Fugitive Stories.

 Professional storyspinner, published writer, performance instructor, host, and TedX Coach, Brendyn Schneider is a Boston-based storyteller who’s been featured at WGBH Studios, Emerson College, Coolidge Corner Theater, Somerville Theatre, and other action-packed venues across New England.
 He is a Moth StorySLAM winner, a winner of multiple Massmouth regional and semifinal slams, as well as a three-time finalist for Massmouth’s annual “BigMouthOff” show.
-He’s also been featured as performer and host at Northeast Storytelling’s annual conference, “Sharing the Fire.”
+He’s also been featured as performer and host at Northeast Storytelling’s annual conference, “Sharing the Fire” and he recently moderated a panel of master storytellers at Juilliard in New York City.
 A Fugitive Stories veteran, Brendyn takes his audiences on story-trips of wit through the follies of growing up and the everyday slog.
 For more, please venture to brendynschneider.com.
-Brendyn’s “Intro to Storytelling” class begins January 31 at Arlington High School.

 Sara Sweet Rabidoux-Kelsey